MattZK/ProjectZeppelin/README.md

+#### NOTE: This repo is pending major changes.
+As part of those changes this repo will be renamed, however a redirect will be in place.
+***

 # Universal Cheat Sheet
 This repository contains a programming cheat sheet for multiple languages.
 It is still under heavy development.
 Not every language is included yet and the ones that are included might not be complete.